 What the hell is a Maduko?

+You’re not the first person to ask that question.
 The Maduko story is one of trials, tribulations, triumphs and troublesome alliteration.

 Often overlooked by historians, the technological advances pioneered by Maduko engineers is often unbelievable.
 Some might even call it the work of science fiction.
 From meager beginnings a small cadre of scientists, engineers and jazz singers eventually changed the world.